 Atypical Parkinsonism Symposium

 This symposium featured Dr. Irene Litvan and Adam Boxer.
 Litvan, one of the world’s top experts on PSP, gives the keynote on atypical parkinsonism.
 Boxer, leader of a worldwide clinical trial in PSP, talks at the break-out session on PSP.
-This October 2012 Stanford University (SF Bay Area) event was recorded.
+This October 2012 Stanford University event was recorded.
 Brain Support Network was one of the co-organizers.

 “What Every Social Worker, Physical Therapist, Occupational Therapist, Speech-Language Pathology Should Know About PSP, CBD, and MSA”